Entrecasteaux

-Entrecasteaux ([ɑ̃tʁəkasto]; Entrecastèus) is a commune in the Var department in Provence-Alpes-Côte d'Azur region in southeastern France.
+Entrecasteaux ([ɑ̃tʁəkasto]; Entrecastèus) is a commune in the Var department in Provence-Alpes-Côte d'Azur region in Southeastern France.
+In 2019, it had a population of 1,118.

-It is noted for its public square designed by Le Nôtre, and its seventeenth-century Château, restored by Scottish artist Ian MacGarvie-Munn.
+It is noted for its public square designed by Le Nôtre, as well as its 17th-century château, restored by Scottish artist Ian MacGarvie-Munn.

 Geography

 Climate

 Entrecasteaux has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Entrecasteaux is 14.9 C. The average annual rainfall is 804.5 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 24.2 C, and lowest in January, at around 6.9 C. The highest temperature ever recorded in Entrecasteaux was 41.5 C on 5 August 2017; the coldest temperature ever recorded was -10.0 C on yy February 2012.